EMC VNX/Clariion SAN

 - naviseccli.pass the password created in step 4

-Note that if you have multiple Clariion / VNX systems, you can set these properties either in a device group or top-level group (provided you elect to use the same operator credentials across all systems).
+Note: If you have multiple Clariion / VNX systems, you can set these properties either in a device group or top-level group (provided you elect to use the same operator credentials across all systems).

 Enabling Statistics Logging